Euclius/Project_Four/README.md

 ## Version Two Desires
-My version three would have
+My version three would have more styling and on the api call to google, the marker would be able to be placed instead of just showing up at the graveyard tavern.